 Individually an employee may feel powerless and unvoiced to cause changes that will be advantageous to them.

-So there is union that grants them with power and united voice which will help them to communicate to the management about their dissatisfaction and disappointments.
-It is based on the labor idea of ‘unity is strength’.
+So there is a union that grants them with power and united voice which will help them to communicate to the management about their dissatisfaction and disappointments.
+It is based on the labour idea of ‘unity is strength’.

 7. The need to belong: